-- " Did not want people (e.g. neighbours) to know that they are Travellers - " They are overcrowded and do not want it known that they have more people staying there (both permanent and temporary) than the tenancy provides for - " The amount of travelling that they do could compromise their tenancy, for which there is a six week rule - " Would not be able to answer the questions adequately (' what would I need?') - " The time that it would take to participate - " Bad timing due to domestic issues - ^{5.37} ORS also liaised with members of the Brighter Futures for Gypsy Roma Travellers group who offered to help advertise a drop in session for housed Travellers which was held on the 11th May between 10am-2pm at the YMCA Sovereign centre in Woodhatch.
-Despite the efforts to inform the community about the opportunity to discuss their accommodation needs nobody from the Travelling community attended this session. - Throughout the whole process, Reigate & Banstead Borough Council advertised the study on their website, including details on how people could get involved and the drop in session.
+- 6.9 One Officer was aware of a Traveller who owns land in the Borough which has some stables and a caravan on it.
+The land is currently used for grazing horses but the Traveller would like to live there permanently and currently lives in bricks and mortar.
+ORS were able to complete a telephone interview with the Traveller. - ORS also made contact with an Officer from Surrey County Council who identified one housed Traveller who was subsequently interviewed by ORS.
+Unfortunately, the Officer was unable to encourage others to take part in the study and despite assuring them that the details they provide would be confidential they gave the following reasons and concerns for opting not to take part in the survey: - " Participation would count against them - " Did not want people (e.g. neighbours) to know that they are Travellers - " They are overcrowded and do not want it known that they have more people staying there (both permanent and temporary) than the tenancy provides for - " The amount of travelling that they do could compromise their tenancy, for which there is a six week rule - " Would not be able to answer the questions adequately ('what would I need?') - " The time that it would take to participate - " Bad timing due to domestic issues - ORS also liaised with members of the Brighter Futures for Gypsy Roma Travellers group who offered to help advertise a drop in session for housed Travellers which was held on the 11th May between 10am-2pm at the YMCA Sovereign centre in Woodhatch.
+Despite the efforts to inform the community about the opportunity to discuss their accommodation needs nobody from the Travelling community attended this session. - 6.12 Throughout the whole process, Reigate & Banstead Borough Council advertised the study on their website, including details on how people could get involved and the drop in session.
 Friends, Families and Travellers posted information about the study on their Facebook page.
-ORS also placed an advert in a Travelling Showman's publication 'The World's Fair' (See Appendix E). - 5.39 Travellers Times were advised by their legal advisors to avoid publishing any Accommodation Assessment adverts based on the contested nature of the changes to the PPTS definition made by Central Government. - ^{5.40} A total of 9 interviews were conducted with Gypsies and Travellers living in bricks and mortar.
+ORS also placed an advert in a Travelling Showman's publication World's Fair (See Appendix E). - 6.13 Travellers Times were advised by their legal advisors to avoid publishing any Accommodation Assessment adverts based on the contested nature of the changes to the PPTS definition made by Central Government. - 6.14 A total of nine interviews were conducted with Gypsies and Travellers living in bricks and mortar.

-6. Current and Future Pitch Provision
+7. Current and Future Pitch Provision